carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 ---
-title: "Connecting to a remote HPC system"
+title: "Exploring Remote Resources"
 teaching: 25
 exercises: 10
 questions:
-- "How do I log in to a remote HPC system?"
+- "How does my local computer compare to the remote systems?"
+- "How does the login node compare to the worker nodes?"
+- "Are all worker nodes alike?"
 objectives:
-- "Configure secure access to a remote HPC system."
-- "Connect to a remote HPC system."
+- "Survey system resources using `nproc`, `free`, and the queuing system"
+- "Compare & contrast resources on the local machine, login node, and worker nodes"
+- "Learn about the various filesystems on the cluster using `df`"
+- "See `who` else is logged in"
+- "Glance at the number of idle and occupied nodes"
 keypoints:
 - "An HPC system is a set of networked machines."
 - "HPC systems typically provide login nodes and a set of worker nodes."
 - "The resources found on independent (worker) nodes can vary in volume and type (amount of RAM, processor architecture, availability of network mounted filesystems, etc.)."
-- "Files saved on one node are available on all nodes."
+- "Files saved on shared storage are available on all nodes."
+- "The login node is a shared machine: be considerate of other users."
 ---

 ## Look Around the Remote System